spree/spree/guides/content/developer/deployment/heroku.md

 you don't have a Heroku app already, follow [this guide](https://devcenter.heroku.com/articles/creating-apps).

+***
+Heroku's tools assume that your application is version controlled by Git, as Git is used to push the code to Heroku.
+***

 ## Configuring your application

 There are two major things you will need to edit before you can deploy your